 Pizza Diavola

-The spice starts with the salami, crisping at the edges as it bakes and releasing that rich, seasoned fat into the tomato and melted mozzarella.
-Everything begins to blend together in the oven, the heat building slowly instead of hitting all at once.
-Because of this, the flavor feels layered, not aggressive.
-You taste the richness first, then the warmth begins to settle in.
+The spice comes from the spicy Calabrian salami, which crisps at the edges as it bakes and releases its rich, seasoned fat into the tomato and creamy fior di latte mozzarella.
+In the oven, everything blends together, and the heat builds slowly rather than all at once.
+This makes the flavor feel layered rather than harsh.
+You taste the richness first, then the warmth settles in.

 Category, DifficultyBeginner